 “On Nitre or Saltpetre.

 Glaser makes Nitre, or Saltpetre, to originate from animal urine and feces, like his pupil Lemery in Aqua Regia First Step: Sal Armoniac does.
 But he adds an interesting observation: “ which join the salt of the earth by ‘continuous air action”.
-This Salt of the Earth is bound to fall to the ground in form of rain and dew and seems to mix with the Secret Fire coming from the Moon.
+This Salt of the Earth is bound to fall to the ground in rain and dew and seems to mix with the Secret Fire from the Moon.

 “On the Urine Distillation.

 Take some recent urine of children, from eight to twelve, or of healthy young men, and fill in three-quarters of several cucurbits, which you will cover with their alembics.
 At slow heat water bath, you will reap all the moisture, which is tasteless: it will remain a sugary substance in the cucurbits bottom, which must be put in a single cucurbit, which will fit an alembic and tightly lute, and distilled at fire sand all which may ascend ruling out the fire.
 Otherwise, the material swells and exits from the top: It will come out first a water spirit, then the volatile salt will begin to rise and attach to the still with some stinking oil, which flows into the container with the volatile salt, which will dissolve.